This page is about render elements and their basic usage.

-For a complete list of render elements, see the List of Supported Render Elements.
+For a complete list of render elements, see the below.
 All render elements support native V-Ray materials.
 Some render elements also support standard 3ds Max materials.

 When using the V-Ray frame buffer, V-Ray will write render elements only if you specify either one of the V-Ray raw image file output or the Separate render channels options.
 If you want to specify the render elements outputs using the 3ds Max Render Output field or using the output options of the various render elements, then you have to disable the V-Ray frame buffer.

 To use render elements, click the Add button to add the render elements you wish to generate at render time.
 When you render the scene, the added render elements will also render.
 The exception is the RGB color Render Element, which renders automatically without needing to be added.

 Render Elements Sub-groups